PWD2/Sgrstlfr.v1.0/README.md

 --fa ; The fasta file of the unSCRaMbLE genome that has been indexed.<br>
 --fq1 : 1-end fastq file of stLFR paired-end sequencing.
 --fq2 : 2-terminal fastq file of stLFR paired-end sequencing.
---rfcvg : Sequencing depth file for the unSCRaMbLE genome --n : The output process file and the file name of the result.
-[Note: The pre-file name of the process file search] --o : The output process file and the final result path.
-[Note: The path to find the process file] --step : The steps of the program running, divided into three types [all | assembly |others].
+--rfcvg : Sequencing depth file for the unSCRaMbLE genome.
+--n : The output process file and the file name of the result.
+[Note: The pre-file name of the process file search]
+--o : The output process file and the final result path.
+[Note: The path to find the process file]
+--step : The steps of the program running, divided into three types [all | assembly |others].
 all: run all steps [default]; assembly: only run module 7, the process file containing modules 4-6 is required! ! ! ;others: specify the corresponding run steps (likes 4,5,6,7)
---chrtype : type of synthetic chromosome, linear or circular [default: cycle] --chrid : synthetic chromosome name [default:IXR_BACseq] --t : Number of threads for software comparison to run [default: 4] --tools : Enter the relevant software path: including bwa, bowtie2, bamdeal, soapnuke, etc.
+--chrtype : type of synthetic chromosome, linear or circular [default: cycle]
+--chrid : synthetic chromosome name [default:IXR_BACseq]
+--t : Number of threads for software comparison to run [default: 4]
+--tools : Enter the relevant software path: including bwa, bowtie2, bamdeal, soapnuke, etc.

 **For example:
 -> perl run_Sgrstlfr.pl -fa BY4741chr9RD_SynIXR.fa -fq1 test1.fq.gz -fq2 test2.fq.gz -rfcvg JS94.depthsite.fa.gz -n test -o outdir -chrid IXR_BACseq -chrtype cycle -t 8 -step all